TokenScript-Framework/papers/src/faq/FAQs.md

 First, scaling the number of tokens it can support.
 By deploying a new tokenscript, the service nodes allocated to service such tokens will gain additional API access points.
 This allow token functions to scale without depending on the network upgrades.
 In comparison, if Google Wallet wants to include car key functions they will introduce new APIs through update of their wallet systems.

 Second, scaling the network service output.
-The nodes are incentivised to provide token API access including storage of token data and executing token functions in a mannar similar to lambda.
+The nodes are incentivised to provide token API access including storage of token data and executing token functions in a manner similar to lambda.
 So the size of tokens depends on how much incentivise the use-cases needing thses tokens can provide.
-It's not garanteed that any token use-cases will survive, but because the users of the integrations (being websites or end user) pays the cost, it has a better fit than having token issuer being integraiton point themslves.
+It's not garanteed that any token use-cases will survive, but because the users of the integrations (being websites or end user) pays the cost, it has a better fit than having token issuer being integration point themslves.

 Finally, the Smart Layer tackles the scalability challenge from an integration standpoint.
 In the existing landscape, the complexity of integrations grows non-linearly, often quadratically, as every new integration impacts existing ones, reducing the overall system's reliability and security.
 For instance, one integration with 99% availability could lower the system's overall availability, even if other integrations have 99.999% availability.